-To claim your exemptions, you must join the Institute and Faculty of Actuaries as a student member.
-You must then submit the Application for Exemptions form, accompanied by a certified copy of your academic transcript.
+You will need to supply a copy of your university transcript.
+Your copy of your transcript will not usually need to be certified, but sometimes the IFoA might request a certified copy.
 You do not need to provide a letter confirming your exemption recommendations as the IFoA will match your application with the information provided by the Department and then confirm your exemptions.
-More information is available from the IFoA website: [www.actuaries.org.uk](http://www.actuaries.org.uk)
+More information is available from the IFoA website.